TaceoLabs/worldcoin-experiments/Readme.md

 # Experiments for Decentralized Iris Code Membership Protocols using MPC

-**Disclaimer: This repository is a heavy work-in-progress and contains unfinished protocols, unoptimized code and minimal documentation.**
+**Disclaimer: This repository is intended for experiments only and may contain unfinished protocols, unoptimized code and minimal documentation.**

 This is the repository containing code and benchmarking harnesses for _decentralized iris code membership protocols_ using secure multiparty computation.